cisagov/ScubaGear/baselines/exo.md

 ### Implementation

 #### MS.EXO.8.1v1 instructions
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation-3) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for [DLP](./defender.md#implementation-3) for additional guidance.

 #### MS.EXO.8.2v1 instructions
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [protecting PII](./defender.md#msdefender41v1-instructions) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for [protecting PII](./defender.md#msdefender41v1-instructions) for additional guidance.

 ## 9. Attachment File Type

-For some types of files (e.g., executable files), the dangers of allowing them to be sent over email outweigh any potential benefits.
+For some types of files (e.g., executable files), the dangers of allowing them to be sent via email outweighs any potential benefits.
 Some services, such as the Common Attachment Filter of Microsoft Defender, filter emails based on the attachment file types.
-Use of Microsoft Defender for this purpose is not required.
+Using Microsoft Defender for this purpose is not required.
 However, the solution selected by an agency should offer services comparable to those offered by Microsoft.

-Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the follow section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Though using Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the follow section of the CISA M365 Security Configuration Baseline for Defender for Office 365.